ShomronLab/CompGenomicsWS/Lesson9/README.md

 Here are some genes with introns for example</br>
 | YDL083c | YEL003W | YKL180W | YNL162W |
 |---------|---------|---------|---------|
-You can simply paste the names into the search box in IGV and hit Enter to zoom to  a specific gene.
+</br>You can simply paste the names into the search box in IGV and hit Enter to zoom to  a specific gene.

 Finally, run [QualiMap](http://qualimap.conesalab.org/) for a more systematic QA of the mapping.</br>
 You’ll find the report under a new directory called [`input bam name`]_rnaseq_qc.
 Go over the report.
 Make sure you understand the meaning of the different statistics.
 Notice the results for the `Strand specificity estimation` stat.</br>